pioneers/runtime/docs/docs/api.md

 The robot class holds all methods for interacting with various arduino devices connected to a student’s robot.
 These devices include servos, motors, and sensors.

 ## `Robot.get_value(device_id, param)`
-The get_value function returns the current value of a specified param of the device with the specified device_id.
+The get_value function returns the current value of a specified `param` of the device with the specified device_id.

 * `device_id`: the ID that specifies which PiE device will be read
 * `param`: identifies which parameter on the specified PiE device will be read.
 Possible param values depend on the specified device.
-Find a list of params for each device on the lowcar devices page
+Find a list of params for each device on the device get page

-The function is useful for checking the current state of devices while driving.
+The function is useful for checking the current state of devices.
 For example, getting the current state of the limit switch using its device_id and the param “switch0” will return the value True when pressed down and False if not.

-For more examples and devices refer to the devices page in the reference

 ```py
 #first segment of code ran in the teleop process